DhritiRoy1/TestRepository/README.md

 # WanicWork
-Respository Containing all the projects done in WANIC.
+Respository containing all the projects done in WANIC.